Take A Look At The 7 Weirdest Crocs Collaborations Of All Time

 Crocs x Chinatown Market ‘Turf’

 One of the most unhinged Crocs collaborations ever: the Crocs x Chinatown Market titled ‘Turf’.
 With both the inside and outside almost completely covered in artificial grass, it will make you feel like you’re walking on fresh-cut grass all the time.
 Now imagine if the grass got wet.
-That moist, tingling sensation can be yours for just around THB 20,000 (MYR 2,633 approx.) a pair.
+That moist, tingling sensation can be yours for just around SGD 136 a pair.

 Crocs x 7-Eleven

 Ah yes, the Crocs collab with 7-Eleven.
 No one saw it coming, and no one knew how to go about incorporating them into your wardrobe.
-Featuring a prominent colour scheme of the stores and tidbits stuck on them, the clogs are up for grabs for THB 8,600 (MYR 1,132 approx.).
+Featuring a prominent colour scheme of the stores and tidbits stuck on them, the clogs are up for grabs for THB 8,600 (SGD 329 approx.).

 Crocs x Lazy Oaf